karunakarrao/DevOps/Docker/Docker-notes.md

 How to Create a User-Defined Bridge in Docker:
 ----------------------------------------------------------------------------
 As you can see, Docker comes with a default bridge network named bridge.
 Any container you run will be automatically attached to this bridge network.
 Containers attached to the default bridge network can communicate with each others using IP addresses.
 A user-defined bridge, however, has some extra features over the default one.

 1. User-defined bridges provide automatic DNS resolution between containers: This means containers attached to the same network can communicate with each others using the container name.
-So if you have two containers named notes-api and notes-db the API container will be able to connect to the database container using the notes-db name.
+So if you have two containers named notes-api and notes-db the API container will be able to connect to the database container using the container names.

 2. User-defined bridges provide better isolation: All containers are attached to the default bridge network by default which can cause conflicts among them.
 Attaching containers to a user-defined bridge can ensure better isolation.